parrotjs/parrotjs/README.md

 ### QuoJS, jQuery or ZeptoJS

-Parrot code with all dependencies that he needs.
-Use it when you want to provide AJAX handler and not complicate yourself:
+Parrot code with all dependencies that it needs.
+Use it when you want to provide AJAX handler and you don't want to complicate yourself:

 ```html
 <script src="bower_components/parrotjs/dist/parrot.quo.js"></script>